commsdevcpp/cgiscripting/README.md

 **To contact the owners about a security vulnerability, send a message to [cppcgilibsecurity@googlegroups.com](mailto:cppcgilibsecurity@googlegroups.com), and be as descriptive as possible.** Be sure to include your GitHub username or other email contact.

 Project Link: [https://github.com/commsdevcpp/cgiscripting](https://github.com/commsdevcpp/cgiscripting)

-## Acknowledgements

-If you contribute to our project, we'll put you here to recognize you.

-*You can be the first one on this list!*

 ## Contributors ✨